 Two paces back toward homeroom, and then two more, and then he was stomping down the hall.
 Not stopping for nobody.
 His friends would be pasting paper on to paper, or handing in homework, or practicing cursive — all but Jace Face, who was recovering somewhere under the protection of his family, and Levi, who had taken a strange sidestep into a status unknown to Ellie.
 He’d never cut before, but he felt that returning to class was not among the available options that afternoon.
 Field Day was off.
 Ellie stopped in front of the trophy case.
 There was his name, on last year’s Strongman competition, which he’d won handily, engraved on a brass sheet on a wooden plaque, locked inside a glass cabinet.
 Suddenly he was pulverized by embarrassment.
 In that moment he knew that if he tried hard — really hard — he could pin that shame to the wall, scrutinize it, inspect it like a lab specimen and understand its corrosive properties.
 Instead he kicked the wooden Easter cross into the Star of David and watched both fall and break into ugly pieces on the linoleum floor.
 Then, to be fair, he threw an elbow at the crescent moon.
 With one blow he knocked it clean off the pedestal.
 On the ground it shattered.

 For a second Ellie was frozen in shock, stupefied by what he had just done.
-He took two deep breaths and swallowed the shock.
+He took two deep breaths and swallowed.
 Then he ran like hell.

 – Tris McCall